Clicky

 By Megan Strauss, editor

-A few months ago, I found myself glued to a live stream, excitedly anticipating the birth of a litter of pups.
+A few months ago, I found myself glued to a live stream, anticipating the birth of a litter of pups.
 I checked in every couple of days, morning and night.
-These were not golden retrievers or labradoodles I was waiting for, but a slithering pile of rattlesnakes.
+I was not waiting for golden retrievers or Labradoodles — I was waiting for a slithering pile of rattlesnakes to be born.
 I was watching Project RattleCam.

 Credit: Project RattleCam

-Project RattleCam was co-founded in 2020 by Professor Emily Taylor, a reptile expert who wanted to reveal rattlesnakes’ secret lives and help show their gentle nature to the world.
-Emily and her team use cameras to monitor what rattlesnakes eat, the predators they face, when their babies are born, how they parent, and other snaky behavior.
+Professor Emily Taylor co-founded Project RattleCam in 2020.
+Emily is a reptile expert who wants to reveal rattlesnakes’ secret lives and help show their gentle nature to the world.
+Emily and her team use cameras to monitor rattlesnake behavior.
+They observe what the rattlesnakes eat and the predators they face.
+They also record when the babies are born, how the snakes parent, and other snaky behaviors.

-This year, the cameras were pointed at two dens (also called rookeries) in Colorado and California from May/July through October.
-Dens are where the snakes gather to mate, give birth, and take care of their young.
-The Colorado RattleCam focused on a mega den of about 2000 snakes and was on 24/7 thanks to built-in infrared tech.
+This year, the cameras were pointed at two dens in Colorado and California from May/July through October.
+Dens (also called rookeries) are where the snakes gather to mate, give birth, and care for their young.
+The Colorado RattleCam focuses on a mega den of about 2000 snakes and is on 24/7 thanks to built-in infrared tech.
 (Learn about the RattleCam tech here.)

 Unlike most snakes, rattlesnakes don’t lay eggs.
 They give birth to live young, known as pups.
-And the cameras were there to capture all the action!
+The cameras are there to capture all the action!

 After tuning into the Colorado RattleCam, I had many questions.
 For starters, do the cameras bother the snakes?
 Snake researcher Owen Bachhuber reassured me, saying, “The cameras do make a slight noise when they move, and the snakes can see them moving.
 They seem to continue with their lives like nobody’s watching, though.”